Submissions

 Manuscript Format

-Your manuscript should be in MS Word format.
 All manuscripts must be written in clear, comprehensible English.
 Both British and American English are accepted.
-Usage of non-English words should be kept to a minimum.
-If you have concerns about the level of English in your submission, please ensure that it is proofread before submission by a native English speaker or a scientific editing service.
+The usage of non-English words should be kept to a minimum.
+If you have concerns about the level of English in your manuscript, please ensure that it is proofread by a native English speaker or a scientific editing service before submission.

 Cover Letter